lsst/LDM-230/index.rst

 ---------------

-Not included in the Alert Production per se but closely tied to it is replication of the Engineering and Facility Database (:term:`EFD`) from the Summit to the Chilean DAC and the Chilean DAC to the US DAC.
+Not included in the Alert Production per se but closely tied to it is replication of the Engineering and Facility Database (:term:`EFD`) from the Summit to the Chilean :term:`DAC` and the Chilean :term:`DAC` to the US :term:`DAC`.

 The replication is implemented by standard replication mechanisms for the selected database management system used to implement the :term:`EFD`.
-The latency for the replication from the Summit to the Chilean DAC is anticipated to typically be in the milliseconds, although latencies of up to one visit time are acceptable.
-The latency for the replication from the Chilean DAC to the US DAC is to be as short as possible, constrained by the available bandwidth from Chile to the US, but no longer than 24 hours (except when a network outage occurs).
+The latency for the replication from the Summit to the Chilean :term:`DAC` is anticipated to typically be in the milliseconds, although latencies of up to one visit time are acceptable.
+The latency for the replication from the Chilean :term:`DAC` to the US :term:`DAC` is to be as short as possible, constrained by the available bandwidth from Chile to the US, but no longer than 24 hours (except when a network outage occurs).
 The typical case for Chile-to-US replication is expected to be seconds or less.

 The Alert Production computations will require telemetry stored in the :term:`EFD`.
 The design does not rely on replication for this information, however.
-At the Base, the local Chilean DAC :term:`EFD` replica is queried for some information, but the :term:`OCS` telemetry stream is also monitored for more recent changes than are reflected in the results of the query.
+At the Base, the local Chilean :term:`DAC` :term:`EFD` replica is queried for some information, but the :term:`OCS` telemetry stream is also monitored for more recent changes than are reflected in the results of the query.
 This essential data is then sent along with the image data to the Archive for processing.
-If the replication proves to have sufficiently low-latency and be sufficiently reliable, it will be easy to switch to an alternate mode where the US DAC :term:`EFD` replica is queried for the information of interest.
+If the replication proves to have sufficiently low-latency and be sufficiently reliable, it will be easy to switch to an alternate mode where the US :term:`DAC` :term:`EFD` replica is queried for the information of interest.

 .. _fig-visit-sequence: